 After you have installed MailChimp for WordPress (free) and MailChimp for WordPress Premium, it is time to set up your first form.
 Don't worry, creating your first sign-up form should be relatively easy.

-Requirement: set up a list
+Requirement: set up an audience in Mailchimp

 MailChimp offers the possibility of using different field types.
 Simply put, these types tell MailChimp and our plugin what sort of data to expect.
 That way we can check if the input your potential subscriber is trying to pass along corresponds with the data you would like to receive.
 Using correct field types will decrease the chance of errors, so it's good to give it some thought!